 Usually, only one eye is initially affected and for this reason most patients do not realize the existence of the condition until the second eye is affected.

 The macula is the central region of the retina of the eye on which the rays of light are focused and the vision is particularly acute because it is there that the most photosensitive cells of the eye, the so-called cones, are located.
 With cones we recognize the words in a text and so we read, drive, distinguish the features of a person, we can see the details of the image and perceive the colors.
 The macula is the most functional and at the same time sensitive point of the retina.
+The macula can be affected by many diseases called maculopathies and differ in etiology, but also in treatment.

 The most important and common macular disease is age-related macular degeneration, which is a primary cause of a large decrease in central vision.